martaneimane/BooksLibrary/README.md

 MySQL

 # Known Issues
-Update and Delete buttons are not working
+Update and Delete buttons not working

 # Authors